Houston Adoption Attorneys

-Welcoming a new member into the family via adoption is an exciting time for families.
+Welcoming a new member into the family via adoption is an exciting time.
 However, the adoption process can be challenging and confusing.
-The Ramos Law Group can pair you with an adoption attorney to help you and your family members with the legal adoptions of both children and adults.
+The Ramos Law Group can pair you with a family law & adoption attorney to help you and your family members with the legal adoptions of both children and adults.

-Our adoption attorneys in Houston focus on stepparent adoptions and adoption cases where the child has been previously placed with a prospective adoptive parent, either by Child Protective Services or via a family member, for an extended period of time.
-If you want to adopt a child, we can help make that dream a reality.
-We will provide you any information necessary to determine if you meet the Texas Family Code requirements for an adoption and help you formalize your new family structure.
+Our adoption lawyers in Houston focus on stepparent adoptions and adoption cases where the child has been previously placed with a prospective adoptive parent, either by Child Protective Services or via a family member, for an extended period of time.
+We will provide you with any information necessary to determine if you meet the Texas Family Code requirements for adoption and help you formalize your new family structure.

 What is Adoption?

-For any sort of adoption to occur, a biological parent must terminate their rights through voluntarily relinquishment or termination by the State due to abandonment, abuse/neglect, or being deemed as an unfit parent.
+For any sort of adoption to occur, a biological parent must terminate their rights through voluntary relinquishment or termination by the State due to abandonment, abuse/neglect, or being deemed as an unfit parent.
 The exact requirements can vary from state to state.
 Your local adoption attorney in Houston can further explain any questions you may have about these requirements.

 Termination of parental rights is taken very seriously by the Courts, so there must be good cause for a parent’s rights to be terminated or relinquished if the termination is not voluntary.